Quality selection articles

 1. Introduction – Scope

 Ethics is one of the most controversial subjects of philosophy, mainly because of its immediate relation to our everyday lives.
-You can hardly find a person who has not postulated on what is “good” or “bad”, on what is “right” or “wrong”.
+You can hardly find a person who has not postulated on what is “good” or “bad”, on what is “right” or “wrong”, “ethical” or “immoral”.
 The goal of this paper is not to present a full analysis of moral theories or to give any advice.
 The purpose of this article is to present the basic principles of ethics philosophy, so as to show the reader what are the main possible explanations of why we want to be good (or bad)… Or in other words: to present a list of potential “sources of ethics”.
 At the end, the conclusions are more than astounding.
 What seems to be important is not the answer to the question “What is the source of ethics?” but ethics itself!
 And the answer to this question can only come from outside the realm in which the answer is born…

 2. Definitions of Ethics